adamgreenough/ava/docs/README.md

 ## How It Works

-1. **Content** — You write Markdown files with YAML frontmatter in `content/`.
+1. **Write** — Create Markdown files in your `content/` folder.
-2. **Cache** — Ava indexes all content into PHP arrays stored in `storage/cache/`.
-3. **Request** — When a request comes in, the router finds the matching content.
+2. **Index** — Ava automatically scans your files and builds a fast index.
-4. **Render** — The theme template receives the content and renders HTML.
+3. **Render** — Your theme turns that content into beautiful HTML.

-The cache makes reads instant.
-In `auto` mode (recommended), the cache rebuilds automatically when you change files.
+The system handles all the boring stuff: routing, sorting, pagination, and search.
+You just focus on the content and the design.

-## What Ava Is Not
+## Is Ava for You?

-- **Not a static site generator.** Pages are rendered on request.
-You can run dynamic PHP.
-- **Not a traditional CMS.** There's no WYSIWYG editor.
-You edit files directly.
-- **Not WordPress.** No plugins ecosystem, no themes marketplace.
-It's a framework for developers.
+Ava is perfect if:
+- You know some HTML and CSS (or want to learn!).
+- You prefer writing in a real text editor over a web form.
+- You want a fast, personal site that you fully own and control.
+- You don't want to manage a database or complex server setup.

+It might not be the best fit if you need a drag-and-drop page builder or a massive ecosystem of third-party themes.

 ## Next Steps